The-Algorithmic-Hedgehogs/pacs/docs/index.md

 # Future Work

+1. Allow user to specify where input files are in an S3 bucket.
+Currently, this would require more configuration in the Spark application to take in a user's private key in addition to the path to the input files, thus we did not implement this now.
+2. Test the use of GPUs for calculating edit distance 80,000 times for a sequence.
+Due to the difficulty of configuring a Spark cluster to run with GPU instances (installation of CUDA and OpenACC on each worker node), we did not try to implement this.
+This would require extra overhead as well because of memory movement to/from GPU; NVIDIA Tesla K80 has about 5000 cores, so we would have to perform at least 16 read and write operations to/from GPU memory to calculate the edit distances for a single sequence.
-3. Analyze control and experimental files on separate clusters and possibly use some message passing
+3. Analyze control and experimental files on separate clusters and possibly use some message passing.

 # References